carasaj/bank_churn_model/README.md

 Each potential feature was run against the target in a 1:1 model to determine their correlation.
 This novel technique was used to try and discern which features were irrelevant.

-Out of the original column data, the highest correlating feature was Total_Revolving_Balance.
+Out of the original column data, the highest correlating feature was `Total_Revolving_Balance`.

 While most variables were conserved as features in one way or another, this step proved useful for our initial analysis of the raw data.